linkedin/lambda-learner/README.md

 Both features (from the training data) and model coefficients are represented using the `Feature` class. `Feature` is a Name-Term-Value (NTV) representation, where the name is the feature name, the term is a string index for the feature (supporting categorical and numerical vector features), and the value is the numerical value corresponding to a name-term pair.
 When a `Feature` is used to describe a model, the value is the coefficient weight.

-Here's a toy example of data and a model using single feature: a categorical representing a user's favorite the season of the year.
+Here's a toy example of data and a model using single feature: a categorical representing a user's favorite season of the year.
 In actual practice, you would create these data structures by reading in external resources and wrangling them into this form.

 ```python
 training_data = [